Ilshidur/mini-interview/README.md

 Problems that the candidate has to solve :

 * "add and delete songs" feature is bugged
+* prevent the songs list from XSS vulnerabilities
 * create a new page
 * fizz buzz